bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 diffusion gradient, where the i-th elements in each row correspond together to the i-th volume with `[0,0,0]` for non-diffusion-weighted volumes.
-Inherent to the FSL format for bvec specification is the fact that the coordinate system of the bvecs is with respect to the participant (that is defined by the axes of the corresponding dwi.nii file) and not the magnet's coordinate system, which means that any rotations applied to dwi.nii also need to be applied to the corresponding bvec file.
+Inherent to the FSL format for bvec specification is the fact that the coordinate system of the bvecs is with respect to the participant, defined by the axes of the corresponding `dwi.nii` file, and not the magnet's coordinate system.
+Thus, any rotations applied to `dwi.nii` also need to be applied to the corresponding bvec file.

 bvec example: